xplosionmind/old.tommi.space/_posts/2020-04-18-Making-this-website.md

 ## The Beginning

 I had absolutely no idea where to start.
 My only notions of programming were some basic concepts of C, which I studied at University.
 I knew nothing about server management, HTML, CSS, JavaScript or web hosting.
-My <a href="https://xplosionmind.wixsite.com/xplosionmind" rel="noopener noreferrer" target="_blank">previous website</a> was created on <a href="https://wix.com" rel="noopener noreferrer" target="_blank">Wix</a> with a drag-and-drop <abbr title="Graphical User Interface">GUI</abbr> to build anything.
+My <a href="https://web.archive.org/web/20210101144927/https://xplosionmind.wixsite.com/xplosionmind" rel="noopener noreferrer" target="_blank" title="xplosionmind on Wix">previous website</a> was created on <a href="https://wix.com" rel="noopener noreferrer" target="_blank" title="Wix">Wix</a> with a drag-and-drop <abbr title="Graphical User Interface">GUI</abbr> to build anything.

 So, the first question I asked myself was: